apneadiving/waterfall/README.md

 waterfall
 =========

+A way to:
-A way to chain ruby services, like promises (or monads)
+- chain ruby services, blocks or procs, like promises (or monads)
+- halt the chain directly when an error happens (not talking about exceptions, they are not meant to be used for flow control right?)
+- catch errors in a block

 Examples: